ai-genie/chatgpt-vscode/README.md

 - `Genie: Reset session`: Clears the current session and resets your connection with ChatGPT
 - `Genie: Clear conversation`: Clears the conversation window and resets the thread to start a new conversation with ChatGPT.
 - `Genie: Export conversation`: Exports the whole conversation in Markdown for you to easily store and find the Q&A list.
+- `Genie: Focus on Genie View`: Focuses on Genie window if it was hidden.
+You can move Genie window to right sidebar or bottom bar by dragging the Genie icon.

 # Troubleshooting

 ## FAQ

 - Re-enter API key: use `Genie: Clear API Key` command.
 Click `Commands` on the home page to see all commands available
-- Proxy support: See this issue to enable local proxy: #7
+- Proxy support: See this issue to enable local proxy: https://github.com/ai-genie/chatgpt-vscode/issues/7
-- Usage in Remote environments: See this issue about remote/SSH: #3
+- Usage in Remote environments: See this issue about remote/SSH: https://github.com/ai-genie/chatgpt-vscode/issues/3
-- Unable To Use GPT-4 Models: You need GPT-4 API Access (Different than GPT-4 on ChatGPT Plus subscription) #6
+- Unable To Use GPT-4 Models: You need GPT-4 API Access (Different than GPT-4 on ChatGPT Plus subscription) https://github.com/ai-genie/chatgpt-vscode/issues/6

 ## Common Issues